School Safety Plan: 8 Ways to Enhance School Safety

 The adage, “it takes a village,” couldn’t be more true — school safety is everyone’s responsibility.
 That’s why it’s important to make sure everyone knows what they’re looking for and what to do when they see something that’s cause for concern.

-Bark’s award-winning monitoring services can provide invaluable support to schools and their surrounding communities.
+In addition to a school safety plan, Bark’s award-winning monitoring services can provide invaluable support to schools and their surrounding communities.
 Parents can sign up for Bark to better protect their kids at home, and Bark for Schools helps schools keep their students safer online!